nishantshakya/EuBI-Bridge/README.md

 EuBI-Bridge is built on several powerful libraries, including `zarr`, `aicsimageio`, `dask-distributed`, and `rechunker`, among others.
 Depending on `aicsimageio` readers, EuBI-Bridge supports multiple input formats, though testing has so far primarily focused on TIFF files.

+## Installation

+The easiest way to install EuBI-Bridge is

 ## Basic Usage

 ### Unary Conversion

 Given a dataset structured as follows:

 ```bash
 multichannel_timeseries